 Country of Origin

-In Figure 1 of this report, the total number of space launches per year are displayed by country.
+In Figure 1 of Escalation and Deterrence, the total number of space launches per year are displayed by country.
 While Space-Track includes the country of origin for each space object in its database, several assumptions were made to create the relevant figure.
-Space-Track lists all space objects launched by the Soviet Union and Russia as owned and operated by “CIS” or the Commonwealth of Independent States.1 For clarity, the Commonwealth is written as “Soviet Union/Russia” in Figure 1.
+Space-Track lists all space objects launched by the Soviet Union and Russia as owned and operated by “CIS” or the Commonwealth of Independent States.5 For clarity, the Commonwealth is written as “Soviet Union/Russia” in Figure 1.

 Military, Non-Government Military, and Commercial